Who's who at BMVC

 Accompanist

-and creative sectors in Bristol for many years, with a particular focus on enabling children and young people to access high-quality musical experiences.
+Chris has worked in the education and creative sectors in Bristol for many years, with a particular focus on enabling children and young people to access high-quality musical experiences.
 She is passionate about widening participation in music-making and believes strongly in its power to bring people together.

 As Education Manager at Bristol Beacon, Chris played a key role in coordinating music education initiatives across the city.
 She later became Planning & Production Director for the National Children’s Orchestras, leading the Operations Team to deliver outstanding performances in some of the UK's most prestigious venues.